amarula/dyndesign/docs/extended_class_communication.md

 ### Mocking methods

-If a class is not yet included in the superclass set and the class methods have to be accessed from the future child class, those methods can be mocked so as to prevent `AttributeError` exceptions:
+If a class is not yet included in the superclass set and the class methods have to be accessed from the future child class, those methods can be mocked to prevent `AttributeError` exceptions:

 ``` py